cswartzvi/hamilton/docs/hamilton-vscode/vscode_extension.rst

 -------------------------
-Hamilton VSCode
+Apache Hamilton VSCode
 -------------------------

 .. warning::

-    The Hamilton VSCode extension is an experimental feature under active development.
+    The Apache Hamilton VSCode extension is an experimental feature under active development.
 Edge cases, evolving features, and partial documentation are to be expected.
 Please  open a GitHub issue or reach out on Slack for troubleshooting!

-The Hamilton VSCode extension enables interactive dataflow development in VSCode.
-This developer productivity tool helps your editor understand how Hamilton works (code completion, symbol navigation, etc.).
-It is powered by the :doc:`Hamilton Language Server <./language_server>` and can be installed directly from the `VSCode marketplace <https://marketplace.visualstudio.com/items?itemName=DAGWorks.hamilton-vsc>`_.
+The Apache Hamilton VSCode extension enables interactive dataflow development in VSCode.
+This developer productivity tool helps your editor understand how Apache Hamilton works (code completion, symbol navigation, etc.).
+It is powered by the :doc:`Apache Hamilton Language Server <./language_server>` and can be installed directly from the `VSCode marketplace <https://marketplace.visualstudio.com/items?itemName=DAGWorks.hamilton-vsc>`_.

 Features
 --------